SMARTY mobile review 2024: Is it any good?

 Because SMARTY uses Three’s network, you should be in good hands.
 Its 4G network covers 99.8 per cent of the UK population and the operator has been rolling out new spectrum over the past few years to spread coverage even further, especially indoors.

-Like the other major networks, Three has been rolling out its 5G network, and claims it will be the fastest in the UK.
-SMARTY offers 5G with its SIM-only plans so it is wrth checking if you live in an area with 5G available.
+Like the other major networks, Three has been rolling out its 5G network, and claims it will be the fastest in the UK (not so far, EE has that crown).
+SMARTY offers 5G with its SIM-only plans so it is worth checking if you live in an area with 5G available.

 It’s worth pointing out that because Three doesn’t have a 2G network, there is no 2G coverage.
 So if you were planning on using a really old mobile phone, you can’t.
-However, SMARTY has now launched Voice over LTE (VoLTE), also known as HD Calling, providing for ultra-clear voice calls over 4G.
+However, SMARTY does have Voice over LTE (VoLTE), also known as HD Calling, providing for ultra-clear voice calls over 4G.

 Check SMARTY mobile coverage